-These are the best Black Bean Burgers and have just the right amount of spice and a nice hint of lime.
+These Easy Black Bean Burgers have just the right amount of spice and a nice hint of lime.
 Switch up the menu for the BBQ and enjoy this simple delicious vegetarian burger recipe.

 It has definitely felt like summertime for quite a bit now around here so it’s kind of crazy to think that the official start to the season is still a few days away.
 I find it hard to believe since we have been sweating our tails off for well over a month now, but it’s true.

 Swimming pools, ice cold lemonade, ice cream cones, screaming children and more will fill the next several months.
 But the best part of all?
 The BBQs of course!
 Well, and the ice cream cones if you ask me!

 My hubby, Anthony has never been a cook in any way, shape, or form.
 I always joke that he couldn’t cook a peanut butter and jelly sandwich if he tried.
 But when it comes to grilling, he is positive he is the master.
 And I won’t complain one bit about that!

 We probably grill out at least 3 or 4 nights a week at our house.
 While Anthony is happy with a big piece of meat each and every night, that gets old to me sometimes.

 I am not a vegetarian but I don’t always want a steak or chicken and that can be an issue when it comes to the grill.
 We pack on the veggies grilling everything from asparagus to zucchini but I also want something else.

 I found a recipe for a black bean burger a while back and was instantly hooked.
 I started making a batch at a time and freezing each individually.
 That way I could pull one out on nights that I wanted something besides a piece of salmon or whatever else was on the menu.